bloodsky/mqx/README.md

 # mqx
-Exercise for "Distributed System" course: Simple message queue written in Go.
+Exercise for "Distributed System" course at University of Tor Vergata.
+Simple message queue written in Go.